 The satisfactory academic progress of a student will be reviewed annually based on the following standards:

-- Qualitative Standard: For qualitative purposes, SAP requires students to meet requirements as outlined in the Student Handbook, Section A.2.b.
+- Qualitative Standard: For qualitative purposes, SAP requires students to meet requirements as outlined in the Student Handbook.
 Students who fail to meet this standard will not be awarded federal aid until they meet these requirements.

 - Quantitative Standard: Each semester, a student's academic progress will be measured by comparing the number of attempted credit hours with the actual number of credit hours earned (i.e., received a grade of A, B, C, or D).
 Students must successfully complete a minimum of 67% of the credits that they attempt each semester.